ghfakegh1337/StealthCore/README.md

 ### What's new

 * 11 February 2025
-  * 🟢 My second [StealthStrike](https://github.com/ghfakegh1337/StealthStrike) project has appeared
+  * 🟢 My second [StealthStrike](https://github.com/ghfakegh1337/StealthStrike) project has appeared.

 * 10 February 2025
   * 🟡🔴 switching from Alkad to Rusticland (and all the functions with bypasses have been removed.).